vgtu2016/web-system-template/README.md

 # Martyno Kezio Pokemon Emporium

 ## Description
-This Emporium is a way of easily giving information about pokemon of the first generation
+This Emporium is a way of easily accessing and modifying information about pokemon of the first generation

 ## Pokemon
 Atributes: